 Technical Analyst, Gary Savage, who has a good record of ironing out such things, has stated in the public space that an intermediate (weeks to months) term correction is underway.
 He feels that the final washout (as low as $1,700?) "could be another six to eight weeks out."

 But then there's this: During the evening of August 12, both gold (-$76) and silver (-$2.30 ) declined sharply, stopped near initial downside targets, then turned around in just one session.

 What this could mean is that, just like how Mr. Market fooled most people who thought that silver would struggle for the rest of the year to get through multiple resistance areas between $20 and $26, let alone almost touch $30.
-Then look what happened in less than a month?
+Then look at what happened in less than a month.

 And even more amazing, how about gold?
 Cutting through its all-time US$ high at $1,923, and notching several closes above $2,000 soon thereafter!